therealsphinx/support.balsamiq.com/content/sales/gdrivesubscription.md

 Balsamiq Wireframes for Google Drive is sold as a monthly or yearly subscription paid exclusively via automatic credit card payments.

-To sign up for a plan, open Wireframes for Google Drive by creating a [new project](http://docs.balsamiq.com/google-drive/wireframes/intro/#getting-started) (or opening an existing one), then select your avatar on the top right corner of the screen and select **"Sign Up for a Paid Plan"**.
+To sign up for a plan, open Wireframes for Google Drive by creating a [new project](http://docs.balsamiq.com/google-drive/wireframes/intro/#getting-started) (or opening an existing one), and then select **"Sign Up for a Paid Plan"** from the Help menu.

 ![](https://media.balsamiq.com/img/support/docs/gdrive/userguide/help_signup.png)